litetex/predefined-cookie-loader/README.md

 # predefined-cookie-loader <img src="src/icons/icon96.png" width=56></img>

-Loads, overrides and sets predefined 🍪 cookies into the browser
+A browser extension that loads predefined 🍪 cookies into the browser

 ## Install
 Install from